frovedis/frovedis/doc/manual/python/ml/word2vec.md

 __Purpose__
 It trains the Word2Vec model on input vocabulary.
 This method is an alias to train().

-For Example, training with an iterable data
+For example, training with an iterable data

+    # Using an iterable data
+    data = [["cat", "say", "meow"], ["dog", "say", "woof"]]

     # Training the model
-    data = [["cat", "say", "meow"], ["dog", "say", "woof"]] from frovedis.mllib import Word2Vec
+    from frovedis.mllib import Word2Vec
     wv_model = Word2vec(minCount = 2)
     wv_model.build_vocab(corpusIterable = data)
     wv_model.fit(corpusIterable = data)

-For Example, training with a text file
+For example, training with a text file

-    # Training the model
+    # Using a text file
     textfile = "./input/text8-10k"
     modelpath = "./out/text_model.txt"

+    # Training the model
     from frovedis.mllib import Word2Vec
     wv_model = Word2Vec(minCount = 2)
     wv_model.build_vocab(corpusFile = textfile, outDirPath = modelpath)